DavRack/skr/README.md

 #### Scripts

-SKR can use any key to launch a script or shell command and has this syntax:
+SKR can map a key to a script or shell command.
+It uses the following syntax:

 ```conf
 [KeyToRemap] -> Script=[your command or full path to a script]